cxpartners/coding-standards/README.md

 }
 ```

-Asa above, you will be binding site structure with presentation making the site harder to maintain and inhibit re-use.
+As above, you will be binding site structure with presentation making the site harder to maintain and inhibit re-use.

 ### High performance CSS